Adil-inamdar-18/Adil-Inamdar-18/README.md

 ## ⚡ Developer Note

-> I enjoy building full-stack web applications that combine clean UI, practical backend logic, and a polished user experience.
-I like projects where design, functionality, and problem-solving all come together.
+> I enjoy building backend-driven MERN applications where APIs, authentication, database design, and business logic come together with a clean frontend to create practical, scalable, and polished products.